liesware/coherence/README.md

 All the versions before 1.0 are called Essence.

+## Branches

+* Master: Stable and standard algorithms.
+* Experimental: postquatum algorithms and homomorphic encryption, pairing based cryptography , as well as new features.

 ## Contact

 liesware 4t liesware d0t com , only concise and well-reasoned feedback are welcome. please be critic with yourself before writing.